 How to Customize Maintenance Mode Notification

-However, if you don’t want to go through manually putting the site into update mode, then you can create a maintenance mode page in WordPress without using a plugin.
-Simply create a new file
+Now, if you don’t want to manually put your website in maintenance mode every time you update, then you can create a maintenance page in WordPress without using a plugin.

-maintenance.php on your desktop and paste this code inside it.
+maintenance.php on your desktop and paste this code inside it:

 <?php $protocol = $_SERVER["SERVER_PROTOCOL"]; if ( 'HTTP/1.1' != $protocol && 'HTTP/1.0' != $protocol ) $protocol = 'HTTP/1.0'; header( "$protocol 503 Service Unavailable", true, 503 ); header( 'Content-Type: text/html; charset=utf-8' ); ?> <html xmlns="http://www.w3.org/1999/xhtml"> <body> <h1>We are updating the site, please check back in 30 minutes.</h1> </body> </html> <?php die(); ?>

-Upload this file to your WordPress site’s
+Next, you need to upload this file to your WordPress site’s

 Now whenever you are updating your website, WordPress will show this page during the maintenance mode.
 You can use CSS to style this page anyway you want.